grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### A plan)

+[//]: # (maybe the next scene back in the Prospect runs like this: Hemi lays out his plan to cannibalize the gnat.
+Percy convinces him to go along with it by revealing the location of the depot, and the prospect of a big score there. basically reverse the dialog from the way it is now, and add in hints of bigger things to come.
+Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)

 Owen took his coffee to go, and headed towards the cargo hold to try and keep reinforcing Chips' patch.
 When there was finally a cup of coffee in front of the rest of them, and the empty bowls pushed into the middle of the table, Percy brought them to order.
 "Next agenda item: assuming we don't fucking sink, how to get this boat moving again?"
 She looked at Hemi.